How to Choose the Best Hiking Backpack for Your Adventures? (in 2026)

 • Integrated waterproof rain cover included.

-Gregory also offers a women’s specific fit version of this pack called the Gregory Deva 70.
+Gregory also offers a women’s-specific version of this pack called the Gregory Deva 70.

-For ultralight backpackers, the Baltoro 75 may not be the best option as it weighs between 4 lbs 13.2 oz (2.19 kg) for the small and 5 lbs 3.5 oz (2.37 kg) for the large version.
+For extended trips and heavy loads, you may check out the Gregory Baltoro 100 Pro – the option in the Baltoro family that offers maximum capacity.
+For ultralight backpackers, the Baltoro 75 may not be the best option, as it weighs between 4 lbs 13.2 oz (2.18 kg) for the small size and 5 lbs 5.8 oz (2.43 kg) for the large version; the recommended maximum carry weight is 29.5 kg (65 lbs).
 However, we have another recommendation for those looking for a lighter pack – the Granite Gear Blaze 60, which we have reviewed below.

 #5 Granite Gear Blaze 60